- Smallpox is a contagious disease caused by the variola virus.

 What is the history of smallpox?

-Smallpox is thought to have existed for more than 12,000 years.
-Evidence of infection can be found in mummies from ancient Egypt, including the mummy of Ramses V. Smallpox entered the New World in the 16th century, carried by European explorers and conquistadors.
+Smallpox existed for more than 12,000 years.
+Mummies from ancient Egypt showed evidence of infection, including the mummy of Ramses V. Smallpox entered the New World in the 16th century, carried by European explorers and conquistadors.
 Because the aboriginal inhabitants had no immunity to the disease, smallpox often decimated native populations.
-There are even reports where infected blankets were used to intentionally infect Native American populations in the 18th
+There are even reports where people intentionally infected Native American populations with infected blankets in the 18th century -- one of the early examples of biological warfare.
+During the 20th century, there were 300 million to 500 million deaths from smallpox worldwide, compared to 100 million from tuberculosis.

 It was not until the end of the 18th century that an effective method of vaccination was developed.
-It was an English scientist named Edward Jenner who discovered it.
+An English scientist named Edward Jenner discovered it.
 Jenner observed that milkmaids often got a mild disease called cowpox and that this seemed to make them immune to smallpox.
-His vaccination strategy involved transferring the blister fluid from a person with cowpox to a person who had not yet had smallpox.
+His vaccination strategy involved transferring the blister fluid from a person with cowpox to a person who had not yet had smallpox (an obsolete process termed variolation).
 This gave the susceptible person a cowpox infection (which was usually mild) and conveyed protection from smallpox.
 After a time, a virus similar to cowpox, called vaccinia, was substituted in the vaccine.

 The last naturally occurring case of smallpox was in Somalia in 1977.
-In 1980, the World Health Organization (WHO) certified that the world was finally free of smallpox.
+In 1980, the World Health Organization (WHO) and the World Health Assembly certified that the world was finally free of smallpox.
 Thus, smallpox was the first disease to be entirely eradicated.
 Campaigns are now under way to try to eliminate other diseases such as polio and measles.

-The WHO has encouraged all member nations to destroy any remaining laboratory cultures of the virus.
-However, the rise of biological warfare technology led to concerns that smallpox could be weaponized and used in bioterrorism.
-Both the U.S. and Russia decided to retain their stockpiles in case they were needed to produce novel vaccines against a biological agent.
+The WHO, post-eradication of the virus clinically (no smallpox cases in the world), has encouraged all member nations to destroy any remaining laboratory cultures of the virus.
+However, the rise of biological warfare technology led to concerns that people could weaponize smallpox to use in bioterrorism.
+Both the U.S. (CDC, Atlanta, Georgia) and Russia (Koltsovo) decided to retain their stockpiles in case they were needed to produce novel vaccines against a biological agent.
 This has understandably stirred up controversy.
 Supporters of retaining the cultures note that existing stocks of the virus have been used to develop and test new treatments and vaccines.
 The entire viral genome has been sequenced, leading to concerns that the virus may be recreated even if current stocks are destroyed.

-Smallpox is a deadly disease (30% or higher death rate with severe hemorrhagic disease) and is on the list of potential biological weapons that are considered to pose the greatest threat to public health.
+Smallpox is a life-threatening disease (30% or higher death rate with severe hemorrhagic disease) and is on the list of potential biological weapons considered to pose the greatest threat to public health.
 Other agents on this list include anthrax, plague, smallpox, botulism, tularemia, and the viral hemorrhagic fevers, including Ebola and Marburg viruses.

 What causes smallpox?

-Smallpox is caused by a poxvirus called variola (Poxviridae family of viruses, genus Orthopoxvirus).
-Variola is a relatively large virus that contains double-stranded DNA.
-The virus can be found in large numbers in many organs (skin, kidneys, spleen, liver, and other organs) of infected people.
+A poxvirus called variola (Poxviridae family of viruses, genus Orthopoxvirus) causes smallpox.
+Variola is a relatively large brick-shaped virus that contains double-stranded DNA.
+The virus resides in large numbers in many organs (skin, kidneys, spleen, liver, and other organs) of infected people.
 Death occurs because of overwhelming toxemia, thought to be due to immune complexes trying to react to the large number of viral particles.
 Variola infection only occurs in humans, which was helpful in eradicating the disease.
 There are two strains called variola major and variola minor (also known as alastrim).
 As implied by the names, variola major is more likely to cause serious disease and death than variola minor.

 What are the risk factors for smallpox?

-In the past, the major risk factor for getting smallpox was close association with another person with smallpox who expelled virus-contaminated droplets in coughs and sneezes; infrequently, some patients may have obtained the disease from touching heavily contaminated items and then transferring viruses to their own mucous membranes.
-Currently, the major risk factors are working in highly specialized laboratories that may still have smallpox viruses in storage by accident or become contaminated while either working with the viruses or using the viruses as a biological weapon.
+In the past, the major risk factor for getting smallpox infection was close association with another infected person with smallpox who expelled virus-contaminated droplets in coughs and sneezes; infrequently, some patients may have obtained the disease from touching heavily contaminated items and then transferring viruses to their own mucous membranes.
+Currently, the major risk factors are working in highly specialized laboratories that may still have smallpox viruses in storage by accident or become contaminated while either working with the viruses (for example, a pox virus lab tech, vaccinator, or transporter) or using the viruses as a biological weapon.

 Is smallpox contagious, and how long is it contagious?